MachineLemonade/docs/v0.10/getting-started.md

 ### Join another Workspace

-If you're new to Astronomer but someone else on your team has an existing Workspace you want to join, your team member can add you as a user to that shared Workspace directly from their account.
+If you're new to Astronomer but someone else on your team has an existing Workspace you want to join, your  team member will be able to add you as a user to that shared Workspace directly from their account.

 Role-based Access Control (RBAC) is roped into Astronomer v0.9 and beyond.
 For more info on that functionality, check out [this doc](https://www.astronomer.io/docs/rbac/).